REL 104 - Asian Mythology

 REL 590 - Independent Study

 Special topics not treated in regularly scheduled courses; for graduates.
-2 to 6 graduate hours.
-No professional credit.
 May be repeated.
 Prerequisite: Evidence of adequate preparation for such study and consent of staff member supervising the work.